ApoTheOne/apotheone.github.io/source/_posts/Intro.md

 As I am using github as source control, I could have hosted this website on [Gihub pages](https://pages.github.com/) but I wanted to try [Netlify](https://www.netlify.com/)

-I created a website in Netlify, set the branch and entered deploy command as:
+I created a website in Netlify and did following configuration:

+-   Set the repository URL.
-`hexo deploy --generate`
+-   Set build command as `hexo deploy --generate`
+-   Set the publish directory, ex: public.
+-   Set your branch, in my case it was 'published'

 Voila, your site is up and running with continous deployment!